nyph-infosec/daggerboard/CONTRIBUTING.md

 # How to contribute to DaggerBoard

-:sparkler: :boat: We would like to thank you for taking the time to contribute and taking on a role in the cybersecurity fight! :boat: :sparkler:
+:sparkler: :boat: We would like to thank you for taking the time to contribute and joining us on the SBOM journey! :boat: :sparkler:

 Please review the following guidelines before contributing: